Learning Interpretable Models with Causal Guarantees: Experiments

-For $f^*$, we train a CFR-net from \cite{shalit2017}, which has 3 fully connected exponential-linear layers for each the representation function $\Phi$ and for the prediction function $h^*$, with layer sizes 100 for all layers used for Jobs and 200 and 100 for the representation and hypothesis layers for IHDP.
-For IHDP, we used mean squared loss; for Jobs, we use logistic loss.
+\textbf{Oracle model.} For $f^*$, we train a CFR-net from \citep{shalit2017}, which has 3 fully connected exponential-linear layers for each the embedding $\Phi$ and for the prediction function $h^*$, with layer sizes 200 and 100 for the representation and hypothesis layers.
+We use mean squared error.